kvassAI/slate/source/includes/_intro.md

 ---------- | ------- | -------
-400 | Bad Request | Your request is malformed or missing mandatory data 401 | Unauthorized | Your API key is either wrong, missing or you have no permissions for such request 403 | Forbidden | Because your request is not allowed, maybe you are trying to update something therefore that his current status to allow not
-404 | Not Found | The specified resource could not be found 409 | Conflict | Your request can't be processed because of conflict in the request 500 | Internal Server Error | We had a problem with our server.
+400 | Bad Request | Your request is malformed or missing mandatory data 401 | Unauthorized | Your API key is either wrong, missing or you have no permissions for such request 403 | Forbidden | our request is trying to access data it has no credentials for 404 | Not Found | The specified resource could not be found 409 | Conflict | There was a conflict with processing your request.
+Try later or change the data being submitted 500 | Internal Server Error | We had a problem with our server.
 Try again later 503 | Service Unavailable | We're temporarily offline for maintenance.
 Please try again later